Invoice Payment Terms | Definitions, Strategies & Processes

 Getting paid on time is vital for the success of your business.
-If you don’t define the right terms under which your customers must pay you, and don’t formally agree these with them, you increase your likelihood of:
+If you don’t define the right terms under which your customers must pay you, and don’t formally agree on these with them, then you increase your likelihood of late payments, poor cash flow and an unhealthy financial position for your company.

 This guide explores what payment terms are, and how enforcing them helps drive financial efficiency and boost your cash position.